Tommy Lister Death – Heart Disease

 “Tiny” Lister would go on to star in a number of films, with one of his more memorable roles landing in 1995 as bully Deebo in the film Friday .
 Lister also played President Lindberg in The Fifth Element, and smaller roles ranging from appearances in Matlock to Austin Powers in Goldmember to The Dark Knight.

 In 1996, Lister returned to wrestling when he appeared as Z-Gangsta at WCW’s Uncensored pay-per-view, joining forces with the Alliance to End Hulkamania.

 According to CBS Sports, the 62-year-old actor was preparing for an upcoming film shoot when he began experiencing COVID-like symptoms and cancelled.
 His manager Cindy Cowan told CNN that Lister had started feeling sick and had trouble breathing.

 Police were notified after Lister did not answer his phone or doorbell and he was found dead in his Marina Del Ray apartment.
-The Los Angeles County Sheriff’s Department ruled the initial cause of death as natural causes but a coroner has yet to reach a conclusion.
+It was ultimately revealed that Tommy Lister died as a result of heart disease.

 Wrestler Deaths in 2020